I was 12 years old, facing certain death…

 It then took me 6 months of being intensely interested in her world and her experience before she began to feel like I understood her.

 I was a man on a mission to discover what she wanted, how she thought, how she experienced the world, how to make her feel safe, how to make her feel loved and make her feel attracted to me…

-Eventually my efforts paid off and I remember her saying, “Bruce, nobody understands me like you do.
+Eventually, my efforts paid off and I remember her saying, “Bruce, nobody understands me as you do.
 I want to spend the rest of my life with you…”

 Being willing to take the focus off ME and be interested in each her, created the space for a new WE to emerge – a relationship where both of us felt known and valued by each other.